ben-pr-p/assemble-online/ROADMAP.md

-# For Dali
-* Features
+# Features
 * Delete in checkpoint - should be an options menu
 * On collision, things float away
 * Pan, dblclick move to place
 * Administration – and checkpoint administration – only that person can move them
 * Checkpoints should not be able to be too close together
 * Checkpoints should look different that groups – thicker outline, a little bit larger - no, they should be the radius
 * Chat direct message
 * Make sure it says checkpoint everywhere
 * Other person can't delete widget
 * New checkpoint creation after some had been deleted not showing up
 * Draggable widget order
 * Agenda reorder
 * Queue emojis
 * Send emails on bug reports
 * Whisper

 # Immediate
 * Queue mute